 - IP addresses of visitors are always suppressed before being stored.
 We set the last octet of IPv4 addresses, all connections to Hotjar are made via IPv4, to 0 to ensure the full IP address is never written to disk.
 For example, if a visitor's IP address is 188.8.131.52, it will be stored as 184.108.40.206.
 The first three octets of the IP address are only used to determine the geographic location of the visitor.

-- When collecting data with Recordings, Hotjar automatically suppresses keystroke data on password fields, as well as when we detect a credit card number being entered into an input field.
-We also offer the ability to manually suppress data on specific input fields or on-page text containing email addresses/numbers.
-In both cases, the data is suppressed client-side, the visitor’s browser, which means it never reaches our servers.
+- When collecting data with Recordings, Hotjar automatically suppresses keystroke data on all input fields.
+In all cases, the data is suppressed client-side, the visitor’s browser, which means it never reaches our servers.

 Data collection and transmission

 - Firewalls are in place exposing only the necessary ports through the internet and between different servers.
 Intrusion protection system (IPS) software is in place as a second layer of security, which will block access as soon as any suspicious login activity is detected.

 - Hotjar transmits data from the visitor's browser to our system using HTTPS.